-About communication impairments
+About communication disorders and impairments

-Causes of communication impairments
+Causes of communication disorders and impairments

 Some communication problems might have genetic links.